JoostBerkhout/PyKDA/docs/index.md

 - `numpy`: for numerical linear algebra calculations.
 - `tarjan`: to determine strongly connected components in graphs.
 - `pyvis`: to visualize the Markov chain and the KDA clusters.

+### Contributing

+Feel free to contribute!
+For major changes, please open an issue first to discuss what you would like to change.
+Please make to add tests of the new code where appropriate and use pre-commit.

 ### Acknowledgement
 The author would like to thank [Leon Lan](https://github.com/leonlan) for his help